-Briestensky told Gil Stelter "he wanted the building, with its dormers and barn-like look to evoke the spirit of traditional agricultural buildings in the area. [...]
-The imposing setting and the architectural form of the building have become, as Karl hoped, fitting symbols of Guelph's historic close connection with a progressive and advanced form of agriculture."
-Statement of Significance Heritage Planning recommends that the G. M. Frost Building at 328 Victoria Road South has design/physical value, historical/associative and contextual value and thus meets five of the nine criteria for determining cultural heritage value or interest under Ontario Regulation 9/06.
+Briestensky told Gil Stelter he wanted the building, with its dormers and barn-like look to evoke the spirit of traditional agricultural buildings in the area. [...]
+The imposing setting and the architectural form of the building have become, as Karl hoped, fitting symbols of Guelph's historic close connection with a progressive and advanced form of agriculture.
+Determination of Cultural Heritage Value Heritage Planning recommends that the Frost Building at 328 Victoria Road South has design/physical value, historical/associative and contextual value and thus meets five of the nine criteria for determining cultural heritage value or interest under Ontario Regulation 9/06.
 Design and Physical Value The building has physical/design value as it meets Criteria 1 being a good representative example of a late-20th century Post-Modernist building designed by Guelph architect Karl Briestensky.
 Historical Associative Value The building has historical/associative value as it meets Criteria 4 in that it has direct associations with the theme of Guelph's historically close connection with a progressive and advanced form of agriculture.
 The building has historical value or associative value as it meets Criteria 5 in that it demonstrates the work of an architect who is significant to the Guelph community and the city's later 20th century architectural history.
 Contextual Value The building has contextual value as it meets Criteria 8 being visually linked to its surroundings - its location on a knoll overlooking the city, at some distance from Victoria Road was intentionally oriented so that the building's central hall looks toward the city's major landmark, the Basilica of Our Lady.
 The building has contextual value as it meets Criteria 9 as it has become a landmark that is seen from Victoria Road South and from the Ontario Reformatory property to east.
-Heritage Attributes The following elements of the G. M. Frost Building at 328 Victoria Road South should be considered as heritage attributes in a designation under Part IV, Section 29 of the Ontario Heritage Act: - original building form and massing including the large, steep-sloped main gable roof with similar smaller transverse gables - walls of glass facing the downtown of the city - gable roof lantern at the centre of the main roof ridge - tubular steel exterior structural supports Financial Implications None.
+Heritage Attributes The following elements of the Frost Building at 328 Victoria Road South should be considered as heritage attributes in a designation under Part IV, Section 29 of the Ontario Heritage Act: - original building form and massing including the large, steep-sloped main gable roof with similar smaller transverse gables - walls of glass facing the downtown of the city - gable roof lantern at the centre of the main roof ridge - tubular steel exterior structural supports Attachments Attachment-1 Ontario Regulation 9-06 Criteria for Determining Cultural Heritage Value or Interest Consultations and Engagement At their meeting of March 6, 2025, Heritage Guelph passed the following motions: - That Heritage Guelph advises City Council that the Frost Building at 328 Victoria Road South merits designation under Part IV, Section 29 of the Ontario Heritage Act; and - That Heritage Guelph advises City Council that the committee supports the heritage attributes for the Frost Building at 328 Victoria Road South as described in Heritage Planning staff's report in the revised agenda for the meeting of Heritage Guelph on February 6, 2025.
+The minutes of the March 6, 2025 meeting are available here.